simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Feb 03-Feb 05 2025
+Solar Radiation Storm Forecast for Feb 04-Feb 06 2025

-              Feb 03  Feb 04  Feb 05
+              Feb 04  Feb 05  Feb 06
 S1 or greater   15%     15%     15%

-Rationale: There is a slight chance for S1 (Minor) or greater solar radiation storms over the next three days.
+Rationale: There exists a slight chance for S1 (Minor) or greater solar radiation storms over 04-06 Feb.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R2 levels were observed over the past 24 hours.
-The largest was at Feb 02 2025 1404 UTC.
+The largest was at Feb 03 2025 0358 UTC.

-Radio Blackout Forecast for Feb 03-Feb 05 2025
+Radio Blackout Forecast for Feb 04-Feb 06 2025

-              Feb 03        Feb 04        Feb 05
+              Feb 04        Feb 05        Feb 06
-R1-R2           60%           60%           60%
+R1-R2           85%           85%           85%
-R3 or greater   15%           15%           15%
+R3 or greater   20%           20%           20%

-Rationale: Solar activity is likely to reach moderate levels (R1/R2-Minor/Moderate radio blackouts), with a slight chance for isolated X-Class (R3-Strong) events, over 03 - 05 Feb, primarily due to potential from an active region cluster in the Suns NE quadrant.
+Rationale: R1-R2(Minor-Moderate) radio blackouts are expected, with a slight chance for isolated R3 (Strong) events, over 04-06 Feb, primarily due to potential from an active region cluster in the Suns northern hemisphere.

 ```